 The material of the film contains the still photographs and stories related on young people’s living environments.
 Thank you all the participants from Poland, Finland, Croatia, Russia, Slovenia, Estonia and the Netherlands.

-In 2012 we organised with Asta Jónsdottir, Outi Ylitapio-Mäntylä and Emilia Haukka an international arts-based workshop in Finland and Iceland.
+We organised with Asta Jónsdottir, Outi Ylitapio-Mäntylä and Emilia Haukka an international arts-based workshop in Finland and Iceland.
 The workshop was collaboratively held among the University of Lapland, the Iceland Academy of the Arts, and Cirrus – the Nordic and Baltic Network of Art and Design Education.
 Fourteen art students from seven countries participated in the workshop.
 The aim was to create a space for internationally and culturally diverse artists with the goal of supporting critical and sustainable thinking and consciousness, art-making and creativity across national and cultural boundaries.
 After the workshop, we held a Sincerely Mine gallery exhibition in the Rovaniemi Show Room.
 The exhibition embraced and made public the outcomes of the workshop, such as photography installations, short films and animations.